 I love this part of the hiking trail at Fort Hill that overlooks Nauset Marsh with Coast Guard Station in the distance.
 I always wonder why the rocks are lined up by the shore, Usually there is a Seagull sitting atop one of them.

-So pretty, don’t you think?
+Pretty, don’t you think?

-Pretty spectacular,, don’t you think?
+So cute, don’t you think?